freeCodeCamp/guide/src/pages/accessibility/automated-testing/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+Automated Accessibility Testing Tools is a web accessibility testing tool that has been developed by PayPal.It provides an accessibility API and custom web applications for HTML CodeSniffer, Axe and Chrome Developer tool.
+A user can configure test server configurations inside the firewall, and test individual pages using the AATT web applications.

+For example - it can be used to test Java web applications using SeLion automation test frameworks.

+AATT includes HTML CodeSniffer, Axe and Chrome Developer Tool with Express and PhantomJS, which runs on Node.
+For Node applications, it can be integrated into NemoJS testing framework to run accessibility testing during automated unit testing.

+Ref - paypal/AATT/readme.md

+For further information <a href="https://github.com/paypal/AATT">visit</a>.